 ‘I want hazard pay.’

-‘Taylor, you’re already on enough, what we’re paying you could cripple China.’
+‘Taylor, you’re already on enough.
+What we’re paying you could cripple China.’

 ‘You’d want me to help; I know you would.’

-Taylor’s getting the same feeling he has when he’s in the presence of one of the crimes men like his handler try to bury because they’re too ashamed to admit they exist.
+Taylor’s getting the same feeling he does when he’s in the presence of one of the crimes men like his handler try to bury because they’re too ashamed to admit they exist.

 ‘What the Hell?’

 Gaunt figures crowd toward him and there’s something wrong about the way they move: it looks like their bones have been broken and stayed that way.

 ‘You,’ Taylor waves his gun at the nearest.
 ‘The girl. . . where is she?’

 He backs away.
 No one’s in a talkative mood, although he doesn’t like to think why not.
 Taylor’s encountered the more extreme adepts before, but it’s still amazing what people would do to themselves once they’d found a cause like theirs.
 Light floods in along with the thump of distant machinery as he finds the door.
 It sounds like it’s coming from below and it’s far heavier than any simple generator.